Living with Hemiplegic Migraine

 How do you stop a hemiplegic migraine?

-The best way is to try to catch it early.
+The best way is to catch it early.
 Having emergency medication like sumatriptan injection or nasal spray on hand can sometimes stop an attack if you take it as soon as you notice aura symptoms starting.
-Getting rest in a quiet, dark room right away helps too.
-If you can’t get the migraine under control fairly quickly at home, you’ll need to get medical treatment fast at the ER where they can give strong medication.
+Getting rest in a muted, dark room right away helps too.
+If you can’t get the migraine under control fairly quickly at home, you’ll need to get medical treatment fast at the ER, where they can give strong medication.

 What is a hemiplegic migraine lifestyle?

 It’s all about prevention and being prepared.
-Try to stick to regular sleep, eating and exercise routines as much as possible to keep symptoms stable.
+Stick to regular sleep, eating and exercise routines as much as possible to keep symptoms stable.
 Identify and avoid potential triggers like stress, specific foods, hormones, etc. Have an emergency kit with your acute meds and medical info ready to grab.
 Let people close to you know how to help if an attack happens unexpectedly.

 What happens to your brain when you have a hemiplegic migraine?